romator/learngit/readme.txt

-Git is a version control system.
+Git is a my son.
-Git is free sofrware.
+so just fuck u.